THD-AI-2023/AIN-B-2-Mathematics-2-SS-24/README.md

-# Template Repository (SS23)
+# Mathematics 2 (SS24)
-Template repository for the Materials, notes, and resources related to the course for the Bachelor of Artificial Intelligence program in the Summer Semester of 2023.
+Materials, notes, and resources related to the Mathematics 2 course for the Bachelor of Artificial Intelligence program in the Summer Semester of 2024.